 Paws to Read helps children improve their reading skills while helping to foster kindness, respect, and good animal interaction skills.
 Children in kindergarten through 5th grade can share their favorite stories with Daisy, the Library’s Reading Ambassador.

 SERVICES TO TEACHERS AND SCHOOLS

 It is our hope that you will utilize our facility to its fullest extent.
 Our goal is to provide library services and resources for children from birth through adult years.
 We also assist parents, teachers, and others who work with children to find appropriate educational and recreational materials.
 Our staff welcomes questions and requests for services in person or by phone (419-625-3834).

 EVERY CHILD READY TO READ @ YOUR LIBRARY

 Every Child Ready to Read is a project of the Public Library Association and the Association for Library Services to Children.
 Early literacy is what children know about reading and writing before they can actually read and write.
 Research shows that children get ready to read years before they start school.
 You can help your newborns through five-year-olds learn important skills now so that they can become good readers.

-According to research there are six pre-reading skills that children must learn in order to learn to read.
+According to research there are five pre-reading skills that children must learn in order to learn to read.
 Activities you do to support each of these skills will change as your child matures.
 The relationship between the skills with which children enter school and their later academic performance is strikingly stable.
 For instance, research has shown that there is nearly a 90% probability that a child will remain a poor reader at the end of the fourth grade if the child is a poor reader at the end of first grade.